RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 What will happen when the family of a fallen veteran sues the Westboro Baptist Church for picketing their son's funeral?
 Or what about virtual child pornography?
-Or pornography made without using real children, and all of the "actors" are computer generated?
+That is, pornography made without using real children, and all of the "actors" are computer generated?
 Is virtual child pornography subject to the same extremely serious penalties that the government imposes on